DillonZChen/pddl2dypdl/README.md

     python3 -m pddl2dypdl -h

-# Reference
+## Reference
-If you use or find this tool useful in your research, please cite
+If you find this tool useful in your research or would like to know more about it, please reference
 ```
 @inproceedings{
   title        = {STRIPS2DyPDL: A Translator from Automated Planning Problems into Domain-Independent Dynamic Programming Problems},